ktenzin1/CIS4400_OTC/README.md

 - Financial Analysts

 4)	Data
-The data sources that you are going to use and the metadata associated with them.
+The data sources that we used and the metadata associated with them.
 - OTC Data and data dictionary provided by Professor Jefferson
 - The data set is about 1.5 GB.